Spray-Tish Nasal spray

 At the end of this leaflet you will find directions on how to use Spray-Tish.
 Ask your doctor or pharmacist for advice if you have any problems with using this medicine.

-Spray-Tish should not be used for more than 5 to 7 days without medical advice.
+Do not use Spray-Tish for more than 3 days without medical advice.

 Seek medical advice if you have used more than the recommended or prescribed dose of Spray-Tish or if you have accidentally swallowed some or all of the contents of Spray-Tish.
 Immediately telephone your doctor, pharmacist or the Poisons Information Centre (telephone 13 11 26 in Australia).